THE WHEATON INTERNET TELESCOPE AT GROVE CREEK

 Greg Ford

-After meeting with Professor Tim Barker of Wheaton College, during his visit to Grove Creek in October 2003, a 30.5cm (12") Meade LX-200 (Classic Model) Schmidt Cassegrain Telescope, SBIG ST-8XE CCD camera and accessories were shipped to Australia and installed on the 20th of January, 2004.
-Within 6 months, the upgrades to make the existing observatory fully remote controlled were completed and the project became fully operational on July 1st, 2004.
+On the 20th of January, 2004 a 30.5cm (12") Meade LX-200 (Classic Model) Schmidt Cassegrain Telescope, SBIG ST-8XE CCD camera and accessories were installed and tested while the upgrades to make the existing observatory fully remote controlled were completed.The project became fully operational on July 1st, 2004.
 The 12" LX-200 was initially run only as a "test bed" to design and build a totally unique and user-friendly remote internet observatory for Wheaton College students.
-However, the results went far beyond expectations and was very popular among the students and the facility, during its 2.5 year operation.
-The facility provided a valuable research tool and real opportunity to do astronomical research - not only for under-graduates but thesis and independent study work, which was carried out with the project.
+However, the results went far beyond expectations and was very popular among the students and the facility - not only for under-graduates but thesis and independent study work, which was carried out with the project.
 Wheaton College supplied the telescope, SBIG ST-8XE CCD imaging camera and accessories, as well as jointly funding the ongoing maintenance costs and expenses of the project.
-In September 2006, it was decided to decommission the 12" LX-200 due to the lack of available repair parts, after running the telescope full time for over 17,470 hours non-stop (and several blown motors and motherboards).

 10" Meade LX-200 GPS - SBIG STL-1001E CCD Camera

 Array= 1024x1024 @ 24microns/pixel.
-Image Scale=1.80^sec/pixel
+Image Scale=1.78^sec/pixel

 How does the Wheaton Telescope Work?